Early Childhood Education Concentration

 Courses in the ECE Concentration

-- EDU 201 Intro to Special Education (3 credits)
+- EDUC 201 Intro to Special Education (3 credits)

-- EDU 328 Early Childhood: Principles and Procedures (3 credits)
+- EDUC 328 Early Childhood: Principles and Procedures (3 credits)

-- EDU 329 Early Childhood Education: Curriculum and Assessment (3 credits)
+- EDUC 329 Early Childhood Education: Curriculum and Assessment (3 credits)

-- EDU 370 Literature for Children and Adolescents (3 credits)
+- EDUC 370 Literature for Children and Adolescents (3 credits)

 This course is designed to provide a full overview of the historical analysis of Special Education: classifications/definitions and patterns of behavior, description of assessment and intervention strategies, legislation and litigation, outside forces that influence Special Education, and an introduction to the people in Special Education and their relationship to the system.
 Students will concentrate on their particular area of education as it relates to Special Education.
 Twenty hours of observation required.